grnet/gnt-networking/docs/index.rst

 the latter one has the info of the whole instance.
 The big difference is that instance configuration (from the master perspective) might vary or be total different from the one that is currently running.
-The reason is that some modifications can take place without hotplug.
+The reason is that some modifications can take place without hotplugging.

 kvm-ifup-custom
 ^^^^^^^^^^^^^^^

-Ganeti upon instance startup and NIC hotplug creates the TAP devices to reflect to the instance's NICs.
+Ganeti upon instance startup and NIC hotplugging creates the TAP devices to reflect to the instance's NICs.
 After that it invokes the Ganeti's `kvm-ifup` script with the TAP name as first argument and an environment including all NIC's and the corresponding network's info.
 This script searches for